 Community & Pro Bono

 - Mr. Sholinsky has an active pro bono practice, which focuses on First Amendment issues, prisoner rights, and immigration issues.
-Mr. Sholinsky has represented pro bono clients both in jury trial and before appeals courts.
-Additionally, Mr. Sholinsky is vice present of the board of HIAS Pennsylvania, a non-profit that focuses on providing legal and social services to immigrants, refugees, and asylum seekers.
+Mr. Sholinsky has represented pro bono clients both in jury trials and before appeals courts.
+Additionally, Mr. Sholinsky is vice president of the board of HIAS Pennsylvania, a non-profit that focuses on providing legal and social services to immigrants, refugees, and asylum seekers.

 - Rutgers University School of Law – Camden, J.D., high honors, 2007

 - University of Michigan, A.B., with distinction, 1999

 - Third Circuit Court of Appeals, 2008

 - U.S. District Court for the Eastern District of Pennsylvania, 2008

 - U.S. District Court for the District of New Jersey, 2008